Aboriginal and Torres Strait Islander people

 It is important to get the HPV vaccination message out across the entire community to young Aboriginal and Torres Strait Islander people and families.

 Many organisations have been sent materials to distribute and display.
 You can also order free materials on our ‘Order resources‘ page.
+Additional resources for stakeholders are available to download, including two example newsletter articles, images of the resources to illustrate articles, and web badges to link to this site.

 You’ll find lots of useful information for parents, young people and health professionals throughout this website.